 When you think of nail polish, you naturally assume a bounty of glorious color to adorn your fingernails.
-However, nail polish can also be used for common little repairs around your house.
+However, clear nail polish can also be used for common little repairs around your house.

 For one, I found dabbing some clear nail polish on a small hole in a screen can work wonders.
 To be truly effective from keeping things out, the hole can’t be bigger than one-third inch in diameter, for a coat of polish to hold.
 I’ve used this on a screen door and a window screen with excellent results.

-Another interesting help is using some nail polish to tighten loose screws on a pot handle.
+Another interesting help is using some clear nail polish to tighten loose screws on a pot handle.
 Remove the screw and brush some of the polish on the screw threads.
 Once painted with some clear polish, insert the screw and allow it to thoroughly dry before attempting to use again.

 This technique also works the same way on loose screws in your cabinets.